 - Ledwidge, F. (2011).
 Losing small wars: British military failure in Iraq and Afghanistan.
-New Haven, CT: Yale University Press.
+Yale University Press.

 - Marten, K. Z. (2006).
 Warlordism in comparative perspective.
 International Security, 31(3), 41–73.

 - Mazzei, J. (2009).
-Death squads or self-defense forces?: How paramilitary groups emerge and challenge democracy in Latin America.
-Chapel Hill: University of North Carolina Press.
+Death squads or self-defense forces?
+How paramilitary groups emerge and challenge democracy in Latin America.
+The University of North Carolina Press.

 - Mitchell, N. J. (2004).
 Agents of atrocity: Leaders, followers, and the violation of human rights in civil war.
-New York: Palgrave Macmillan.
+Palgrave Macmillan.

 - Mueller, J. (2003).
 Policing the remnants of war.
 Journal of Peace Research, 40(5), 507–518.

 - Olson, M. (1965).
-The logic of collective action; public goods and the theory of groups.
-Cambridge, MA: Harvard University Press.
+The logic of collective action: Public goods and the theory of groups.
+Harvard University Press.

 - Ostrom, E. (1990).
 Governing the commons: The evolution of institutions for collective action.
-New York: Cambridge University Press.
+The Political economy of institutions and decisions.
+Cambridge University Press.